Kyza/discord_selfbot/README.md

 As long as you don't change any files you can use `update_restart.cmd` to pull the latest code and restart it.

-Currently all the API keys are required to be in the config file.
-I might disable commands individually based on what exists later.

 ## Commands

 - [x] `/age` - Sends the timestamp of the ID or user's creation date.